AdaCore/learn/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

        end if;
     end Compute;

 This example isn't correct.
-We duplicated the content of ``Compute``'s body in its contract.
+We duplicated the content of :ada:`Compute`'s body in its contract.
 This is incorrect because the semantics of :ada:`Contract_Cases` require disjoint cases, just like a case statement.
-The counterexample returned by GNATprove shows that ``X = 0`` is covered by two different case-guards (the first and the second).
+The counterexample returned by GNATprove shows that :ada:`X = 0` is covered by two different case-guards (the first and the second).

 Example #10
 ~~~~~~~~~~~

-Let's rewrite the contract of ``Compute`` to avoid overlapping cases.
+Let's rewrite the contract of :ada:`Compute` to avoid overlapping cases.

 .. code:: ada prove_button